redis/docs/content/operate/rs/databases/durability-ha/db-availability.md

 If the database is unavailable, returns an error status code and a JSON object that contains [`error_code` and `description` fields]({{<relref "/operate/rs/references/rest-api/requests/bdbs/availability#get-db-error-codes">}}).

-## Check local database endpoint availability
+## Check local database endpoint availability for load balancers

-To check the availability of a local database endpoint:
+To check database availability when using a load balancer and the recommended `all-nodes` proxy policy, use the local database endpoints for each node:

 ```sh
 GET /v1/local/bdbs/<database_id>/endpoint/availability